Skip to content ↓

 The EdTech and IT Team

-ICT plays an important role in Creative Education Trust’s educational vision.
-The Director of IT and his team are responsible for developing our overall strategy with input from school leaders, for procurement of hardware and software, and for running a central help-desk that enables ICT issues to be resolved speedily and effectively so that the work of our schools can go on without technical disruption.
+IT plays an important role in Creative Education Trust’s educational vision.
+The Director of IT and his team are responsible for developing our overall strategy with input from school leaders, for procurement of hardware and software, and for running a central help-desk that enables IT issues to be resolved speedily and effectively so that the work of our schools can go on without technical disruption.

 The Finance Team

-The Finance Team works closely with the Education team and the senior leadership of our schools, to ensure that budgets support school improvement goals and that value for money is achieved through efficient use of resources and effective financial controls.
-Each school is supported by a dedicated Senior Finance Business Partner who are also part of the central head office team.
+The Finance Team works closely with the central team and senior leadership across our schools to ensure that budgets align with school improvement priorities and that value for money is achieved through effective resource management and robust financial controls.
+Each school is supported by a dedicated Senior Finance Business Partner, who is also part of the central head office team.
+The Finance Team provides regular financial reporting to Principals, Head Teachers, Executive Directors, and the Board of Creative Education Trust, and is responsible for preparing the annual accounts submitted to the Department for Education.

 You can meet our key people in the sections below.